 The Get Organized class starts with a kickoff call Tuesday night, and then the INSIGHTS series begins on Thursday night with an interview with Evon Zerbetz.
 Oh, yeah, and then I head into the mountains next weekend for a book party in Carbondale, CO.
 With all of this going on, it’s imperative to be organized.
 I’m no busier than anyone else, but I’m learning to schedule my time more effectively.
 I’ve learned so much from my productivity consultant, and I’m lucky to have the help of able assistants.

 I have a long way to go–especially with my electronic files.
-Anyone else would have looked at
+Anyone else would have looked at them

 Some interesting comments were left on the blog about donating art that are worthy of your consideration.